Logging#

 # Basic config automatically configures logs to

-# be streamed to stdout and stderr.
+# stream to stdout and stderr.

 # Set the severity to INFO so that info logs are printed to stdout.